 Edging and Carving

-The Defenders of Awesome scored an 8 out of 10 in this metric.
+The Defenders of Awesome earns a high score here.
 The longer radius sidecut slowed down the edge-to-edge transitions, but made for nice long turns.
 Its the second narrowest contender of the boards we tested.
 This meant we were not able to push it too far while carving without slipping out due to toe or heel drag, which is a bummer.
 If edging and carving is your jam, we'd recommend looking over the Lib Tech Travis Rice Pro, which scored the only perfect 10 out of 10, followed by the Jones Explorer, our Best Buy winner, and the Burton Flight Attendant.

 Float in Powder

 The narrow waist, combined with the more camber than rocker look and feel of the board contributed to this contender not performing as well in the pow as other rocker-hybrid rides like the Never Summer Proto Type Two, Lib Tech Travis Rice Pro, and the Rossignol One LF.
 The "flat kick technology" of the nose and tail want to float more than a tip that is tightly curved throughout, but it isn't enough to score higher than 6 out of 10.